Organizing paper clutter can seem daunting but I’ll show you how to get organized, and stay organized with these few easy tricks.

 - Scan receipts to store them digitally so you don’t have piles of them in your office home.
 Purchasing something like a NeatReceipts mobile scanner can be priceless for reducing clutter.
 I have a NeatDesk scanner and I use it to scan and organize my receipts, which makes tax season way less stressful.

-- Go through your files once every couple years and shred anything that’s no longer relevant.
-We accumulate more paper than we could ever possibly need, and we hold onto things that we’ll never need again, so get out the shredder, turn on the Frozen soundtrack and “Let it go!”.
+- Go through your file cabinet once every couple years and shred anything that’s no longer relevant.
+Put a reminder in your calendar so you don’t forget to do it!
+We accumulate more piles of paper than we could ever possibly need, and we hold onto things that we’ll never need again, so get out the shredder, turn on the Frozen soundtrack and “Let it go!”.
 If you don’t like shredding, or it’s too painful for you to “Let it go!” then hire your kids to do it.
 I keep a bag next to our shredder and when it gets full I pay my kids $5 to shred everything for me.

 - How to organize taxes and keep them organized for 7 years